Caroline Hill FC

-Caroline Hill Football Club (加山足球隊) was a Hong Kong football club which holds associate membership in the Hong Kong Football Association.
+Caroline Hill Football Club (加山足球隊) was a Hong Kong football club which hold associate membership in the Hong Kong Football Association.
 The club formerly participated in the Hong Kong First Division but were relegated in 1982 and have not returned to the top flight since.
 Following relegation from the Hong Kong Third A Division League in the 2001–02 season, the club has not fielded a senior men's side in the Hong Kong football league system.

 History

 Formation

 Caroline Hill was founded in the 1950s by a group of auto shop workers based in Caroline Hill Road, hence they are nicknamed the "Autoworkers".
 The club was promoted for the first time in 1956–57 as Hong Kong Third Division champions.
 Two years later, the club won the Hong Kong Second Division title and were promoted into the Hong Kong First Division.

 1960s

 In 1961–62, Caroline Hill finished last in the First Division and were thus relegated.
 A strong rebound by the club the following year led to a Second Division title and a return to the top flight.
 However, their success was short-lived, as the club finished second last in the 1963-64 First Division table and were relegated.

 After finishing runners up in the 1967-68 Second Division, the club returned to the First Division.
 Once again, the club finished second last in the First Division and were immediately relegated.